Expected Performance of Cosmic Muon Veto Detector: Reconstruction and Extrapolation of Muon Tracks

-Figure \ref{supclpos_mag} $\&$ \ref{supclpos_nonmag} shows the closest distance in each wall with and without magnetic field respectively.
-The closest distance is considered positive if the extrapolated point in the plane is greater than the supercluster position in the miniICAL coordinate system as shown in \ref{miniicalcmvd}.
-In the figures \ref{supclpos_mag} $\&$ \ref{supclpos_nonmag}, top row (figures: a-d), the closest distance is stored for all the four walls having a valid super-cluster while in the bottom row (figures: e-h), it is stored only when that particular wall is nearest.
+Figures \ref{supclpos_mag} and \ref{supclpos_nonmag} show the closest distance in each wall with and without a magnetic field respectively.
+The closest distance is considered positive if the extrapolated point in the plane is greater than the supercluster position in the miniICAL coordinate system as shown in figure \ref{miniicalcmvd}.
+In the Figures \ref{supclpos_mag} and \ref{supclpos_nonmag}, top row (figures: a-d), the closest distance is stored for all the four walls having a valid supercluster while in the bottom row (figures: e-h), it is stored only when that particular wall is nearest.
 The poor resolution of the two side walls (Left and Right) is attributed to their greater distance from the miniICAL detector and larger zenith angle of muon trajectory, where uncertainties are larger due to larger multiple scattering in irons as well as larger extrapolated lengths.
-Events in the tail part ( figure \ref{supclpos_mag} $\&$ \ref{supclpos_nonmag}, top row (a-d)) are a result of hits generated from secondaries in the electromagnetic shower as the muon interacts with detector/surrounding materials as shown in Figure \ref{tailevents}, particularly noticeable in back-side wall since the it is closest to the miniICAL detector.
+Events in the tail part ( Figure \ref{supclpos_mag} and \ref{supclpos_nonmag}, top row (a-d)) are a result of hits generated from secondaries as the muon interacts with detector/surrounding materials as shown in Figure \ref{tailevents}, particularly noticeable in the back-side wall since it is closest to the miniICAL detector.
 The skewed appearance of all the side walls is due to edge effects, where the supercluster is consistently contained within the boundary near the edges of the detector.